-The clear gel-like substance inside the leaves of the plant, popularly known as Aloe Vera gel contains 75 potentially active constituents - vitamins, enzymes, minerals, sugars, lignin, saponins, salicylic acids, and amino acids.
+The clear gel-like substance inside the leaves of the plant, popularly known as Aloe Vera gel, contains 75 potentially active constituents - vitamins, enzymes, minerals, sugars, lignin, saponins, salicylic acids, and amino acids.
+(1)

-Although this magical ingredient was discovered just a few decades ago, it has always been recorded in the beauty books for centuries for its umpteen benefits.
-Oily, dry, or sensitive, it works like wonder on any skin type and can rid of almost all of your skin woes.
+Although this magical ingredient was discovered just a few decades ago, it has always been recorded in beauty books for centuries for its umpteen benefits.
+Oily, dry, or sensitive, it works wonders on any skin type and can rid almost all of your skin woes.

-With all this hype around the plant, should you make Aloe Vera, a permanent fixture in your skincare regime?
+With all this hype around the plant, should you make the application of Aloe Vera on face a permanent fixture in your skincare regime?
 Well, while the research suggests that Vitamin A and E present in Aloe Vera gel make it a great addition to your skincare products arsenal.
+(2)

 Read on to discover the many reasons to include Aloe Vera gel in your daily skincare regimen and get familiar with all the amazing benefits of Aloe Vera gel on the face.

 Did you know Aloe Vera is also referred to as “burn plant” as it is so effective in soothing sunburns?
 Yes, Aloe Vera contains certain compounds called polysaccharides, which helps in encouraging skin repair and new skin cells to set up shop.
 It also contains a pain-relieving compound called carboxypeptidase, which gives us the soothing sensation we have every time we apply Aloe Vera.